DataHurdler/Econ-ML/Tree-Ensembles/tree-ensembles-en.md

 $$l_{ij-1} = y_i\log{(\hat{p}_{ij-1})} + (1-y_i)\log{(1-\hat{p}_{ij-1})}$$

-In other words, while the basic decision tree algorithm aims to predict the true classes, usually represented by 0's and 1's, `Gradient Boosting` aims to predict a numerical value which is the gradient.
+In other words, while the basic decision tree algorithm aims to predict the true classes, usually represented by indicator variables, `Gradient Boosting` aims to predict a continuous numerical value which is the gradient.
 This means that, at each stage, Gradient Boosting is a regression problem rather than a classification problem.
-Predicting the gradient allows the algorithm to utilize many well developed methods for such task, for example, the Nelder-Mead method or simple grid search.
+Predicting the gradient allows the algorithm to utilize many well developed methods for such task, for example, the Nelder-Mead method or grid search.

 The discussion above focused on binary classification, which requires a single tree to be built in each stage.
 In multiclass classification, $K$ trees would be built for $K$ classes.
 For example, if `Gradient Boosting` is used to identify the 26 English alphabets, 26 trees are built and fitted in each stage.

 `XGBoost` was introduced by Tianqi Chen in 2014.
 It is short for "e*X*treme *G*radient *Boost*ing".
-Instead of gradient decent, `XGBoost` implements [Newton's Method](https://en.wikipedia.org/wiki/Newton%27s_method), which is computationally much more demanding than gradient decent and requires a second-order Taylor approximation (instead of first-order as in `Gradient Boosting`).
+Instead of gradient decent, `XGBoost` implements the [Newton's Method](https://en.wikipedia.org/wiki/Newton%27s_method), which is computationally much more demanding than gradient decent and requires a second-order Taylor approximation (instead of only the first-order approximation as in `Gradient Boosting`).
 Due to this, in addition to **Gradients**, `XGBoost` also calculates the **Hessians**, which are a set of second-order derivatives (whereas gradients are the first-order derivatives).

-`Python` library `xgboost` implements `XGBoost` and can easily be integrated with `scikit-learn`, which is the library we use to implement all algorithms covered in this chapter.
+The `Python` library `xgboost` implements `XGBoost` and can easily be integrated with `scikit-learn`, which is the library we use to implement all algorithms covered in this chapter.

 ## Python Implementation with scikit-learn

 As we have done in other chapters, we will first generate a data set, then fit the data with various algorithms.
-After we have fitted the models, we will print out some basic performance metrics, chief among which is the `confusion matrix` and conduct a cross validation exercise.
+After we have fitted the models, we will print out some basic performance metrics, chief among them the `confusion matrix`, and conduct a cross validation exercise.

-The algorithms we will consider include:
+The algorithms we consider include:
 * Logistic regression
 * Decision tree classifier
 * Random forest classifier